 If someone finds my KeepKey recovery sentence backup, can they steal my bitcoins?

 Anybody with access to your recovery sentence can regenerate your private keys, and therefore access your bitcoins.
 This means you should protect your recovery sentence and store it in a safe place.

 If you use KeepKey’s advanced passphrase feature, even if a thief learns your recovery sentence, they will not be able to access your bitcoins without knowing the passphrase.
 You can also have multiple passphrases, making it even more difficult for thieves with your recovery sentence to gain access to your bitcoins.

-Does KeepKey ship with pre-generated Bitcoin private keys?
+Does KeepKey ship with pre-determined private keys?

 KeepKey does not ship with any private keys.
 Before you can use your KeepKey, you must initialize it.
 During initialization, your privates keys will be generated using entropy provided by the computer client, combined with entropy generated by the KeepKey.
 This method ensures that KeepKey is generating unique and unpredictable private keys.